July 17 - 31, 2022

 - Dance classes in Tap, Jazz and Broadway Styles

 - College Audition counseling and coaching with Institute staff and Rider University Admissions specialist

-- Perform Live in 2 virtual showcase performances in Acting and Musical Theatre Performance
+- Perform Live in 2 final showcase performances in Acting and Musical Theatre Performance

 The Rider University Pre-College Musical Theatre Institute (MTI) seeks to empower the young “Actor of the Future” for the “Industry of the Future.”
 The MTI works to give a student an experience that mirrors the rigor and atmosphere of safety and inclusion of the Rider University experience.